ansys/pyacp/doc/source/user_guide/howto/create_input_file.rst

 .. note::

-    The imported model will always contain the dummy material named "1" that was assigned to the geometry.
+    The imported model always contains the dummy material named ``1`` that was assigned to the geometry.

 Create an input file with Ansys Mechanical APDL